Phileosopher/commonplace/home-sell.md

 - Patiently explains their methods and the industry's processes.
 - Firmly grasps information about the industry.

+While a realtor can be effective, don't waste your time with open houses:

+- The open house won't do much to generate leads, and is more in the interests of the *realtor* to do it.
+- It's better to market yourself by using online services (e.g., Zillow, Redfin, Realtor.com).

 ## B. Accurately value the house *before* listing

 Note the housing market: